Why should I use the Tuleap full installation?¶

 Default site administrator credentials can be found in

 /root/.tuleap_passwd.
-Change it as soon as possible.
+Store it securely and delete the file as soon as possible.

 Backups are under your responsibility so you probably want to take a look at the Backup/Restore guide.